Konichiwa Records: Background

-Her label Jive then raised concerns in early 1999 about the lyrics regarding her abortion in October 1998 at the age of 18 that was addressed in her songs "Giving You Back" and "88 Days" for her album to be released later that year, "My Truth", and the sound of several other tracks, wanting to re-record half the record entirely.
+Her label Jive then raised concerns in early 1999 about the lyrics regarding her abortion in October 1998 at the age of 19 that was addressed in her songs "Giving You Back" and "88 Days" for her album to be released later that year, "My Truth", and the sound of several other tracks, wanting to re-record half the record entirely.
 Robyn refused, and as a result of the stalemate the album was only released by BMG in Sweden and limited territories.
 Finally, in mid-2003, after her album cycle for Don't Stop the Music, the label rejected the harder synthpop direction of her new demos influenced by Swedish band The Knife, especially "Who's That Girl", which was later released and charted at #26 in the UK and #37 in Sweden.
 Robyn decided in early 2005 to leave Jive and start her own record label Konichiwa Records.
 Robyn’s first album under the new label was called Robyn, and included collaborators Klas Åhlund from Teddybears STHLM, Swedish duo The Knife, and former Cheiron producer Alexander Kronlund.
-Robyn and Max Martin would later reunite on 2010's "Time Machine".
+Robyn and Max Martin would later reunite on 2010s "Time Machine".